Nashville-Public-Library/talklib/README.md

 ### -Twilio
 [Twilio](https://www.twilio.com/) is used for SMS notifications.
 There is a [Twilio library for Python](https://www.twilio.com/docs/libraries/python).
 It is not in the Python standard library and needs to be installed via PIP (`pip install twilio`).

+Access our TL Twilio info (token, etc.) by [logging in](https://www.twilio.com/login) to Twilio.

 See the "Usage" section below for how to disable Twilio.

 ### -Environment Variables
-Many global variables are declared in local environment variables, since they contain sensitive info we don't want exposed (EG on GitHub).
+Several global variables used here are pulled from environment variables.
+This gives the module more portability, and keeps sensitive info out of the module.

 The entire list of these is in the ev.py file.
 Make sure to set all of these on your PC(s).
 They are case-sensitive!

-On Windows, run a search for 'environment variables' and you will see how to create/change them.

 ---
 ## Installation